 Visual Social Content is authentic and versatile content from your community.
 It comes from your fans, is unique and not interchangeable.
 This makes you stand out from the market.
 Images from your private and personal community convey real values and feelings.
 In a vivid way, you show what your brand stands for and present customer satisfaction.
 Visual Social Content does not embellish or abstract, as other posed or heavily edited forms of visual content production do.

 UGC, Creator Content or Branded Content – content from your community is a powerful asset.
 You generate content that conveys the values of your brand and is therefore suitable as a base for loyalty and brand engagement.
 It shows what differentiates your brand from others – your very own community.
 In addition, User Generated Content (UGC) is completely free and the price of Creator Content is very scalable and can be positively influenced by product seeding campaigns and by the reuse of content, for example via influencer whitelisting.
+However, when using third-party content, make sure to comply with all copyright on Instagram, Facebook, etc. in order to avoid legal pitfalls.
 To learn which pricing models are available to calculate influencer marketing costs, read our blog post on the topic.

 How to reduce content production costs